samschott/maestral/README.md

 $ python3 -m pip install --upgrade --pre maestral
 ```
 If you intend to use the graphical user interface, you also need to install PyQt5, either
-from PyPI or form your platforms package manager.
+from PyPI or from your platforms package manager.

 ## Usage